Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

 ## Adding Visualizations

 > The Visualization Package has already been added to this Unity project.
 You can verify this in the `Window > Package Manager`.
-To add Visualizations to your own project, learn more in the package TEMP LINK [documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.visualizations/Documentation~/README.md#installation).
+To add Visualizations to your own project, learn more in the package [documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.visualizations/Documentation~/README.md#installation).

 The Visualization Package contains a `DefaultVisualizationSuite` prefab that provides visualizer components for many common ROS message types, organized in the hierarchy by package.
 These components control how messages are displayed in the Unity scene.